Recovering individual-level spatial inference from aggregated binary data: Methods

 \subsection{Model Implementation}

-We use the Nelder-Mead algorithm in R to numerically maximize the likelihoods for the densities introduced in this paper and simultaneously estimate all parameters (R Core Team, 2020).
-Evaluating the likelihood functions requires approximating the integrals contained therein.
-We approximate the integrals using simple quadrature for ease of implementation (Givens and Hoeting, 2012).
+We use the Nelder-Mead algorithm in the program R to numerically minimize the negative log-likelihoods for the densities introduced in this paper and simultaneously estimate all parameters (R Core Team, 2020).
+Evaluating the negative log-likelihood functions requires approximating the integrals contained therein.
+We approximate the integrals using simple quadrature for ease of implementation (e.g., $\int_{\mathcal{A}_j} \lambda(\mathbf{s})d\mathbf{s} \approx \sum_{k=1}^K |W|*\lambda(\mathbf{s}_k)$, where $\lambda(\mathbf{s}_k)$ is the value of $\lambda(\mathbf{s})$ at the $k^\mathrm{th}$ quadrature point and $|W|$ is the area of a grid cell that is both a subset of $\mathcal{A}_j$ and approximated by a quadrature point).
 For all model parameters, we approximate variances by inverting the Hessian matrix and then construct Wald-type confidence intervals (CIs).